Age 60, of Elk River. Passed away on September 8, 2020, after a brief and aggressive illness caused by glioblastoma.

 No public services have been scheduled due to the on-going coronavirus restrictions.
 Raise a “cold one” in his honor, and remember him with love and affection.

-To plant a tree in memory of Philip A. Houle, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Philip A. Houle, please visit our tribute store.